European shares ease from three-week highs after BOE keeps rates on hold

 "Although the Monetary Policy Committee (MPC) surprised many by remaining on hold, we still expect an easing of policy in the near future," Bill Street, head of Investments EMEA at State Street Global Advisors, said in a note.

-Automobile stocks, particularly sensitive to economic conditions, also made gains, with the sector index rising 2.2 percent on the back of a 2.4 to 5.4 percent rise in shares of Rheinmetall, Fiat, Daimler and BMW.
+Automobile stocks, particularly sensitive to economic conditions, were the top gainers, with the sector index rising 1.8 percent on the back of a 2 to 5.7 percent rise in shares of Rheinmetall, Fiat, Daimler and BMW.
 (Editing by Mark Heinrich)

+LONDON, Jan 16 Sugar merchant Alvean said on Monday that Ivo Sarjanovic was stepping down as chief executive officer.

 * Q3 standalone profit 80.22 bln rupees vs 78.5 bln estimated